 There are certain topics in mathematics education not appropriate for polite discussion.
 Number bases other than 10 fit this category well, perhaps because of their association with the maligned “new math” of the 1960s.
 That’s a shame because there is a lot to learn from them, especially when presented as interactive puzzles.

-Below are eight dials, each with ten evenly spaced tick marks.
+Below (and here) are eight dials, each with ten evenly spaced tick marks.
 Press Start/Stop and asking students to observe what happens.
 How many times does the red counter on the far-right dial move before the counter on the dial to its left moves once?
 How many times does the counter on the far-right dial move before the third red counter from the right moves once?
 Can students predict the answers to these questions for the remaining counters on dials four through eight?

 Continue by asking students to describe the connection between these dials and our base 10 number system.
 To make the connection concrete, press Show Numbers to view the count as the red counters move around their dials.